Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Download the Heritage Farm App

-This will help you make the best use of your time between the indoor and outdoor attractions.
+Awareness of the weather can help you make the best use of time between indoor and outdoor attractions.

 I’ll also note that my weather app still didn’t get the weather forecast completely accurate because it didn’t tell us about the impending downpours… but you never know in the mountains.